Symplectic Geometry and Holomorphic Curves

 "Holomorphic Curves and Low-Dimensional Topology" (March 24-29, 2002)

 C.H.
-Taubes will deliver his Herman Weyl lectures during the conference.
+Taubes delivered his Herman Weyl lectures during the conference.

 The minicourses during the first semester were: